kmehta28/codingSkills/README.md

 ### How to Run
-Execute com.main.Main class to pass path to input folder and output folder.
+Execute com.main.Main class to pass path to input folder and output folder as program arguments.
 Once it is successfully executed, merged catalog can be found in output folder in result_output.csv
+Jar dependencies are included in lib folder for running unit tests.